How to offer your own graphic templates to your users

 Maybe you noticed we used a preview image on our our Online DEMO, when you click on the image, the studio opens with the template preloaded.
 This is the same kind of user experience you can do with "preview" images.

-Once you download your templates, you can do whatever you want with them.
+Once you downloaded your templates, you can list them on your website the way you want.
 The most common way to offer templates to your customer is by creating your own template listing page on your website or webapp.

-To do so, use the PNG images (the one you downloaded from the studio) as previews and create a link from those previews to a script that will call the API passing the correponding HTML document as parameter.
-That way, as soon as someone will select/click on one of the preview listed on your template pages, it will open the related HTML document with the Studio (See documentation here to open a remote HTML document with the API)
+To do so, use the PNG images (the one you downloaded from the editor) as previews (screenshots) and once your users will click on the preview, redirect them to the Pixelixe editor IFRAME adding the selected template valid Web URL as parameter (see below).
+This way, it will open the template directly inside the Studio (See documentation here to open a remote HTML document with the API)

 <iframe width="1200" height="1080" allowfullscreen frameborder="0" src="https://studio.pixelixe.com/#api?apiKey=YOUR_API_KEY&graphicUrl=https://yourwebsite.com/URL_TO_HTML_DOCUMENT.html&graphicName=NAME+OF+YOUR+DOCUMENT&uid=yourinternalid" > </iframe>